^

 Natural:

-• smect;
+• smecta;

-• rich in pectin vegetables and fruits (carrots, apples, bananas).
+• vegetables and fruits rich in pectin (carrots, apples, bananas).

-1. Struggle for natural feeding.
+1. The fight for natural breastfeeding.

 3. Use of clean water.